Policies

 The University’s use of animals in research is guided by the following principles:

-• The results of research which has involved the use of animals is regularly published to advance knowledge, disseminate good practice and minimise the requirement for other scientists to undertake similar work elsewhere.
+• The results of research which has involved the use of animals is regularly published where possible to advance knowledge, disseminate good practice and minimise the requirement for other scientists to undertake similar work elsewhere.

-• Scientists, technicians and veterinarians who deal with the animals on a daily basis care about the wellbeing of animals.
+• Scientists, technicians and veterinarians who deal with the animals on a daily basis, care about the wellbeing of animals.
 All staff involved in animal research are trained to standards which are approved by recognised professional bodies and which adhere to national standards.
 The University supervises all staff appropriately and provides suitable facilities so that staff can carry out their duties responsibly and humanely.
 Named Veterinary Surgeons (NVS) are available at all times for advice and help on the welfare of animals and the conduct of research.

 • The University is committed to a Culture of Care that extends beyond consideration of animal experimentation alone and ensures animals and those caring for them are treated with compassion, empathy and respect.